 The rumour going round the camp at the time was about the fights the previous batch of NS men had gotten into.
 One was at the famous President underground departmental store; the other was outside a massage parlour.
-The NS-men were "Hokkien-peng" (dialect-speaking soldiers) and thus understandable.
-They would often "'pak (fight) first, then talk later".
+The NS-men were unit-level "Hokkien-peng" (dialect-speaking soldiers) and thus understandable.
+They would often "'pak" (fight) first, then talk later.
 We were officers-to-be and thus expected to behave better.
-But the fact is we were all bookworms from an A-level Pre-U batch, so we were more likely to walk away from a fight than get physical.
+But the fact is that we were all bookworms from an A-level Pre-U batch, so we were more likely to walk away from a fight than get physical.
 But in a foreign country, you never know what can happen.

 Yew Kuan was always reserved and contemplative but would laugh at our jokes.
 Tiah Ann was neither reserved nor gay (happy outlook).
 He was a sturdy chap and very helpful.
 He would go the distance without complaint.
 Tiah Ann was also the "koon king" (sleep king) of our platoon and would fall asleep whenever he stepped into an army three-tonner.
 It didn't matter where he was sitting - on the floorboards or on the bench - he would immediately fall asleep once the vehicle got moving, much to the annoyance of our platoon sergeant.
 Not even the threat of "signing extras" could change him.
 In the end, we just let him be and made sure someone else sat by the tailgate (whose duty was to keep an eye open to make sure no one fell out of the truck during a journey).

 I don't know why we formed this group of mostly kwai kias (well-behaved kids).
 Perhaps they felt I was fierce and gang-ho and could take care of them.
 I usually got along fine with everybody and it didn't matter who was keeping me company.
-I could always chat somebody u - a trait that held me in good stead as a journalist later.
+I could always chat somebody up - a trait that held me in good stead as a journalist later.

 Still, for a group of army boys to find a Cat III cinema on their first trip out into town could be ranked akin to a prospector finding gold on the very first try.
 But funnily, none of us were keen to waste our time in some old building that looked more like a make-shift factory painted in rust-red.
 It was surprisingly located in a congested neighbourhood of stacked residential wooden homes and narrow alleyways.
-Well, in any case, I thought what a bunch of kwai kias we really were.
+Well, in any case, I thought what a bunch of kwai kias we really were!

 "Hey, let's check and see how much they are charging," one of us suggested.
 We know we Singapore boys often got fleeced in Taiwan like any tourist in an unfamiliar place, so it was better to be sure first.